entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 ### Usage

-When you've found it there is not much left to do, launch a terminal, and run openOCD with your configuration files.
+When you have both config files there is not much left to do, launch a terminal, and run openOCD with your configuration files.
 Please note that openocd is a daemon, you will need another terminal to connect to it (or you can run it in the background).

 For example: